-Maternal and child health is a highlighted as a priority area in the Route Map to the 2020 vision for health and social care in Scotland.
+Maternal and child health is a priority highlighted in the Route Map to the 2020 vision for health and social care in Scotland.
 Our work aims to create sustained improvements to the quality of care given to mothers and babies.

-Through taking an Evidence into Practice approach, the first project within the maternal and child health work stream focuses on improving breastfeeding and parent-baby attachment through kangaroo care within neonatal units in Scotland.
+The first Evidence into Practice project focuses on improving breastfeeding and parent-baby attachment through kangaroo care in neonatal units across Scotland.

 Our Current Focus

 What's Been Happening

 Initially, evidence-based statements were gathered to form an online consultation and staff were asked to identify what impact these evidence-based recommendations would have within their units and how feasible it would be to implement these.

 The results of this online consultation process have been presented to key stakeholders from neonatal units across Scotland and included representatives from parent advocate groups.
 Three regional workshops were held in March and April 2017, in Aberdeen, Edinburgh and Glasgow.
 Three regional workshops were then held in March and April 2017, in Aberdeen, Edinburgh and Glasgow.